glarue/intronIC/README.md

 To install dependencies separately using `pip`, do

-`python3 -m pip install numpy scipy matplotlib scikit-learn biogl`
+`python3 -m pip install numpy scipy matplotlib 'scikit-learn>=0.22' biogl`

 `intronIC` was built and tested on Linux, but should run on Windows or Mac OSes without too much trouble (I say that now...).